hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 🛑 **Hard-Mandatory** - Blocks all users and apps from deploying the non-compliant infrastructure.

+???
+**There are three enforcement levels.
+You might start with everything set to Advisory to give your users a warning.
+Then you could set a date to start enforcing soft and hard mandatory rules for some or all workspaces in your organization.**

 ---
 name: org-or-workspace
 # Apply to Organization or Workspaces
 .center[![:scale 80%](images/policy_workspaces.png)]

+???
+**You can be very specific or very broad with your policy enforcement.
+Organization-wide policies can be implemented to ensure that basic security rules are always followed everywhere.**

 ---
 name: lab-exercise-3